caxelos/Generic_Projects/Machine_Learning/Unsupervised/Regression_Forrests/README.md

 <div id="foto" style="text-align: center;">
    <img src="imgs/centers.jpg"  alt="foto1">
-   <figcaption><i>Diagram illustrating the **Head Poses** of all points in the Training Phase.
+   <figcaption>Diagram illustrating the **Head Poses** of all points in the Training Phase.
 The cluster centers are shown in green, while the remaining points are shown in blue.
-The above figure uses **44,640** training samples, with the centers being at a distance **greater than 0.03** radians (1.718873 degrees) from each other.</i></figcaption>
+The above figure uses **44,640** training samples, with the centers being at a distance **greater than 0.03** radians (1.718873 degrees) from each other.</figcaption>
 </div>

-## Construction of the forest using Regression Decision Trees
+## 3. Training of Regression Forrest

+### 3.1 Each cluster is a tree
 * I use the **bootstrap procedure**, randomly selecting inputs.
 * We create as many **trees** as there are **Pose Clusters**, that is, P.
 * Each tree receives training data from the **R-nearest Clusters**, i.e., the R clusters with the **closest Head Poses** με τα __κοντινότερα__ Head Poses
 * As the **error**, we take the **mean gaze error** from all the regression trees.